Welcome to Thula Jewellery,

 love everything about the process.
 However, it was not until 2010, after setting

-up my fully-kitted-out workshop at home that I began to really think about what it
+up my own studio that I began to really think about what it

 was that I wanted to make and the type of jewellery that I myself would love to wear.